joe-fennell/stfc-food-network-cop26-hackathon/README.md

 ## 5. Recommended Datasets
 We have included data gathered by project partners as well as relevant 3rd party geospatial data providers.

+### 5.1 Accessing the Tutorial Notebooks

-> The following assumes you have a working Anaconda 3 installation.
-If you do not have this, you can download and install [Anaconda here](https://www.anaconda.com/products/individual).
+The following assumes you have a working Python Anaconda 3 installation and some experience of Jupyter Lab/Jupyter Notebook.
+If you do not have this, you can download and install [Anaconda here](https://www.anaconda.com/products/individual) and find learning resources on their webpages.

-If you would like to run the Python Jupyter Notebook tutorials, you will need to clone the repository and install the dependencies.
+If you would like to run the tutorials, you will need to clone the repository and install the dependencies into a conda environment:

 ```bash
 git clone git@github.com:joe-fennell/stfc-food-network-cop26-hackathon.git